aws-samples/aws-modernization-with-sysdig/content/4-thread-detection/1-cloud_threat_detection/52_detecting_runtime_cloud_security_threats.md

 ---

-Let's look at an example of AWS threat detection in action with CloudTrail and the Sysdig CloudConnector.
+Let's look at an example of AWS threat detection in action with CloudTrail and the Sysdig Secure for Cloud.
+We want to generate an event to trigger the **"Delete Bucket Encryption"** rule from the **"Sysdig AWS Notable Events"** policy.

+The first part is to be able to generate the suspicious event from the AWS side.
 To do so we'll create an S3 bucket, and make it public.

 S3 bucket names are globally unique, so we'll use **your initials** in **lower case** combined with a timestamp to formoudtrailssdsss the bucket name.